 MP for Heywood and Middleton North

-Elsie Blundell is a Labour (Co-op) MP for Heywood and Middleton North, elected on 4 July 2024.
-She serves on the Transport Committee and has previously sat on committees linked to the English Devolution and Community Empowerment Bill and the Victims and Courts Bill.
+Elsie Blundell is a Labour (Co-op) MP for Heywood and Middleton North, elected in 2024.
+She sits on the Transport Committee, and has previously served on committees related to the Victims and Courts Bill and the English Devolution and Community Empowerment Bill.

 Generated 21 February 2026